pwin/owlready2/doc/world.rst

 Owlready2 uses an optimized quadstore.
 By default, the quadstore is stored in memory, but it can also be stored in an SQLite3 file.
 This allows persistance: all ontologies loaded and created are stored in the file, and can be reused later.
-This is interesting for big ontogolies: loading huge ontologies can take time, while opening the SQLite3 file takes only a fraction of second, even for big files.
+This is interesting for big ontologies: loading huge ontologies can take time, while opening the SQLite3 file takes only a fraction of second, even for big files.
 It also avoid to load huge ontologies in memory, if you only need to access a few entities from these ontologies.